 The Ghost of Isthmus Past

 In almost every incarnation of Charles Dickens’ beloved A Christmas Story (yes, including Scrooge in the Hood), we’re initially introduced to wealthy, selfish jerk Ebenezer Scrooge.
-We’re reminded of ourselves before we met Christ, but sadly, if we’re honest, we can still be like that.
-And if we look around, it’s no wonder.
-We’re surrounded by a society of Jacob Marley’s— proclaiming self-service and “taking care of number one.”
-Usually, if we struggle with the past, it’s in one of two ways: haunted or immortalized
+If we’re honest, we can all be like that, and if we look around, it’s no wonder.
+We’re surrounded by a society of Jacob Marleys— proclaiming self-service and “taking care of number one.”
+Usually, if we struggle with the past, it’s in one of two ways: haunted or immortalized.

 My Grandma Iris was a kindly woman, born on Christmas day.
 As a masterful baker and a loving seamstress there were two Christmas constants: world class cinnamon rolls and a hand-sewn gift.
 Years ago, she made me a blanket using my band and geek T-shirts.
 My first reaction was, “Why did you cut up all my shirts?!”
 But my second reaction was awe at this handmade treasure.
 It was a sweet swirling gift, like her cinnamon rolls, intertwining her quaint quilting with my punk rawk personality.
 Like the Ghost of Christmas Past, my Grandma never had a mean word, only pointing out the forgotten good of years gone by.